This website requires JavaScript.

 Bonus: Best Camera for Game Streaming - OBSBOT Tail Air

-OBSBOT Tail Air is an AI-powered camera that offers very good visuals during live streaming.
-Its most outstanding feature is the AI tracking system which when set up, can follow the streamer's movements without the need for any form of manual adjustments.
+OBSBOT Tail Air Streaming Camera is an AI-powered camera that offers very good visuals during live streaming.
+Its most outstanding feature is the AI tracking system, which, when set up, can follow the streamer's movements without the need for any form of manual adjustments.
 This feature ensures a centered and clear view when live-streaming games.
 Here are some of OBSBOT Tail Air's most popular features.

 • Superior Auto AI Tracking Ability: This camera has advanced AI technology that can track movement without much effort.
 This makes it a reliable option because you can always stay focused during your stream.